Sanjay Putrevu, Dean

 To ensure you the availability of required courses in this program, enrollment into courses is managed and approved by the College of Business Academic Advising office.

-Minors are available to on-campus students through the College of Business in the areas of accounting, banking and financial services, business (not available to College of Business majors), decision science, economics, entrepreneurship, finance, international business, management, marketing, marketing communication, real estate finance, and sustainable business practices.
+Minors are available to on-campus students through the College of Business in the areas of accounting, banking and financial services, business (not available to College of Business majors), decision science, economics, entrepreneurship, finance, information management, international business, management, marketing, marketing communication, real estate finance, and sustainable business practices.
 Minors requirements may often be met by simply focusing the elective credits available in a student's major.

 Local, regional, national and international internship opportunities are available to College of Business majors through the Student Intern Program located in the Peter M. and Paula Green Johnson Career Center (181 Business Building).